blacklightpy/vaultofknowledge/Local AI Requirements.md

 - Use llama.cpp (better than BLAS?)
 - Use llamafile (better than llama.cpp?)

+### Methods of Running
+- Tensorflow
+- GPT4All
+- llama.cpp
+- Ollama (wrapper for llama.cpp)

 ---
 In this section I got my answers from ChatGPT, but I read them through and typed all this myself.
 ### Requirements